 Damiano sees a lot of potential for a glucagon-only pump, which could be a “transitional device” that might get approved and become available for people who pump or inject insulin before any more complex artificial or bionic pancreas.
 A three-year study planned for sometime next year would potentially allow PWD study participants to wear the glucagon pump for 11 to 14 days, using their own insulin therapy during that time.

-The next phase of bionic pancreas research will begin at the end of this year, Damiano says.
+The next phase of bionic pancreas research will begin at the end of 2012, Damiano says.
 The overall timeline is quite ambitious:

 - Next summer and again in 2014, Damiano’s team will take this research to Camp Joslin and the Clara Barton Camp in central Massachusetts.
 They plan to put a total of 32 pediatric PWDs ages 7-21 on the closed-loop system for two weeks this next year and an open-loop system (where the devices are not connected for automatic control) for another two weeks in 2014 for kids 6-12, monitoring the results while the campers participate in regular camp activities.
 Damiano says his team is pursuing an NIH grant and other opportunities to help fund that phase of research.